gmayerdev/ecom-api/README.md

 ![Diagram](https://user-images.githubusercontent.com/57781585/144940937-483e7a56-4145-4504-869c-1b0b4b36410c.png)
 - Spring Boot RESTFul API
-    -- Resource layer
+  - Resource layer
-    -- Service layer
+  - Service layer
-    -- Repository layer interfacing with a H2 in memory database
+  - Repository layer interfacing with a H2 in memory database
 - Spring Security with JWT authentication
-    -- Custom Authentication Provider
+  - Custom Authentication Provider
-    -- JWT filters to intercept authentication and generate/validate token
+  - JWT filters to intercept authentication and generate/validate token
 - Entities and relationship:
-    -- Item has 0 or many ItemViews
+  - Item has 0 or many ItemViews
-    -- ItemView belongs to one Item, only exists if the Item exists
+  - ItemView belongs to one Item, only exists if the Item exists
+  - User

 ### Technical Specifications
 - Java 11